Julia Ogg

 Research Interests

-I study home and school factors that support adaptive development for youth with externalizing behavior challenges.
+I study home and school factors that support positive outcomes for youth.
 I am particularly interested in studying family-school and teacher-student relationship in children starting in kindergarten, as well as how these relationships change as children progress through school.
 I also study parenting attitudes and behaviors that support the development of academic enabling classroom behaviors (e.g., engagement, prosocial skills) in children.
 I take an ecological approach in examining these relationships and I am interested in how caregiver and child behaviors reciprocally influence each other over time.

 Frequently Taught Classes